 New Zealand’s first international match against Australia, soon to become an arch-rival, was played in Melbourne in 1938.
 New Zealand was the only country playing nine-a-side basketball, so the change to only seven players on court did not come easily to the New Zealanders – they lost the inaugural test 40–11.

 But the New Zealanders impressed with their agility, two-handed passing and knack of jumping high to ‘mark’ (catch) the ball, much like players of Australian football.
-Those same attributes are recognised in the New Zealand style of netball in the 2000s.
+The same attributes were recognisable in the New Zealand style of netball in 2020.

-At this stage basketball was still a ladylike affair where it was frowned upon to defend a shot at goal or contest a rebound.
+At this stage basketball was still a ladylike affair – it was frowned upon to oppose a shot at goal or contest a rebound.
 Married women were discouraged from playing the sport, with teams often disqualified if they were found to have ‘post-maritals’ in their line-up.

 Not to be sneezed at

 The 1960 national team was the first to play an international test series in the modern era of seven-a-side basketball.
 The coach of that side, Dixie Cockerton, wasn’t entirely unhappy to see the end of the nine-a-side game.
 ‘Back then you had five seconds to shoot, and everyone around you had to stand perfectly still.
 My worst experience was sneezing at that moment.’1